 My recent research has focused on urban competitiveness, the impact of an aging population on urban economies, economics of the cultural sector, economic creativity, and economic strategies for small cities and towns.
 Earlier I worked on the Canadian and Norwegian economies, on Canadian-American economic relations, and the European economic integration process.

 My early interest in the Canadian Economy and in Canadian-American Economic Relations, during the 1970s and 1980s, developed into work with the Association for Canadian Studies in the US, where I ultimately served as President, and fund raiser, and with the International Council for Canadian Studies, in Ottawa, where I served as Executive Director.

 I received a commission in 2011 to write a report on “urban competitiveness” for UN Habitat in Nairobi.
 As a consequence of this, I was invited to participate in a UN conference on urban policies for African cities, in Cape Town, in February, 2012.

-I have been a professor of economics at Bucknell University since 1969, and have led semester long study programs twice each in London and Tours (France), and study tours in Canada, China, Scandinavia and the Alpine region of Europe, as well as having been visiting professor at McGill University and Carleton University in Canada, the Norwegian School of Economics, Lund University in Sweden and St Lawrence University.
+I am Charles P. Vaughan professor emeritus of economics at Bucknell University.
+During my tenure there, I led semester-long study programs twice each in London and Tours (France), and study tours in Canada, China, Scandinavia and the Alpine region of Europe.
+I also served as visiting professor at McGill University and Carleton University in Canada, the Norwegian School of Economics, Lund University in Sweden and St. Lawrence University.